zowe/zowe-cli-ims-plugin/README.md

 4. [Create a user profile](#create-a-user-profile).

 ## Create a User Profile
-You can create a `ims` user profile to avoid typing your connection details on every command.
-A `cics` profile contains the host, port, username, and password for the IBM CMCI server of your choice.
+You can create an `ims` user profile to avoid typing your connection details on every command.
+An `ims` profile contains the host, port, username, and password for the IMS API server of your choice.
 You can create multiple profiles and switch between them as needed.

 **Follow these steps:**
 1. Create a IMS profile:
     ```
     zowe profiles create ims <profile name> <host> <port> <user> <password>
     ```
     The result of the command displays as a success or failure message.
-You can use your profile when you issue commands in the cics command group.
+You can use your profile when you issue commands in the ims command group.

 **Tip:** For more information about the syntax, actions, and options, for a profiles create command, open Zowe CLI and issue the following command: